-As we continue to grapple with the challenges presented by COVID-19 and how it has affected us here in Australia and the globe.
-We are please to say that ICMS continues to have no known cases of COVID-19 within our community.
+As we continue to grapple with the challenges presented by COVID-19 and how it affects us here in Australia and around the globe, online delivery will continue for all courses, until further notice.

-Throughout this online teaching period, students will receive support from their lecturers and the wider ICMS student support community, such as the Student Success Centre and Student Services.
+Throughout this online teaching period, students will receive support from their lecturers and the wider ICMS student support, such as the Student Success Centre and Wellness and Support Services.
 Staff will respond to your query as soon as possible (within 2 working days) but please be patient as staff are working very hard to give all our students the attention they need.

 It is essential to complete assessments, but there may be some modifications to the way in which they are conducted or in the due dates.
 Any upcoming excursions are likely be modified.

 Students currently completing their Work Integrated Learning (WIL) subjects have individual circumstances.
 These students should follow the health advice and alter their work arrangements if advised to do so by their manager, the government of the country where they are working, or an ICMS staff member.
 There is a possibility that this may also affect future professional placements which could be delayed until a later period in a student’s study plan.

 For up-to-date information on the ICMS response to the pandemic please click here.

 Please use your usual Moodle access to join your online classes.
 See below for Frequently Asked Questions.

 How can I prepare for online learning ?